© Gilad Fogel

 By late afternoon, the air was much cooler.
 The crowd of mourners gathered outside the small Abrahamic Union temple at Islington Cemetery.
 It surprised Elin to learn that Sara had a will.
 Not at all in character for her younger sister.
 But more surprising, was that she chose an AU burial.
 Or any religious burial for that matter.

 Abe was standing in front of the entrance to the temple with one hand on the buggy handle as he rocked it back and forth.
 A light breeze rippled over his wavy brown hair.
-Elin walked right up to her brother-in-law.
+Elin walked right up to him.

 When he noticed her, his eyes held hers for a long time.